-Releases lets you version and release app changes to your users.
-By default, all your users will automatically be using the most recent version of your app.
+Releases let you version and release application changes.
+By default, users see the most recent version of your app.
 However, if you want to lock the version of the app used, you can use the Releases feature.
 Releases enable you to make changes to your application without affecting your current users.

-In the following example, there are 2 release versions (
+In the following example, there are two release versions (

-0.1.0, and the live version of the editor).
-When read-only users visit the page they will see version
+0.1.1).
+When read-only users visit the page, they see version

 0.1.0, since that is the Live published version.

 To use the current version of the app, use the

 latest version.
 This represents the current state of the app.
 To use the most recent release of the app, use the default URL without any version.

 latestrelease version, the page may change as you edit the app.

 You can revert to a previous release without having to search through your entire history.